BUYING A BUSINESS IN SPAIN

 • The landlord is responsible for external repairs.

 • The rent will increase only by the rate of inflation each year

 • On renewal of the lease, negotiations on a new lease price and term will commence approximately 2-3 months prior

 • Upon renewing the lease you do not have to pay again for the business.

 Selling the Lease

-Normally you can sell sell the lease within a certain time frame of commencing your new lease contract with the landlord and the landlord will have in the contract that you will pay him a percentage of the price you sell for.
-Permission will normally have to be granted to sell from the landlord and he has the to agree to the new prospective tenant.
+Normally you can sell the lease within a certain time frame of commencing your new lease contract with the landlord and the landlord will have in the contract that you will pay him a percentage of the price you sell for.
+Permission will normally have to be granted to sell from the landlord and he has to agree to the new prospective tenant.

 Purchasing a business freehold is exactly the same as buying a home in the UK, it’s no different, you will receive the deeds to the property.
 Obviously, you then can lease your building, and generate an income from it.